“You’ve a lovely nose!” he said to me one day a good many years ago..

 He is unconvinced.

 Sigh.
-It took many more such reminders before my Giant learnt that he really didn’t know his own strength.
+It took many more such reminders before the Giant learnt that he really didn’t know his own strength.
 He shakes my hand and my bones nearly break.
-He says he will oil my hair and I am surprised that at the end of it I have any hair left.
+He says he will oil my hair and I am surprised that at the end of it I have any hair left on my head.
 He massages my leg and my skin burns.
 If I tell him about all this, he is nonplussed and the soft-hearted man he is, he is hurt.

 It is holiday time and we are getting ready to go on our annual visit to our hometown down south.
 Our train is to start at 6 p.m.
 It is noon.
 The packing is almost all done.
 Only some last minute work is left.
 Lunch will be brought from the Officers’ Mess.
 It is then that the orderly walks in to announce that there is a visitor.

 Finally, I nod and tell him I am ‘okay’ taking care all the while to keep my nose well away from him.
-After making sure I am, he goes off to meet his guest, while I go in to wipe away a few drops of blood and check in the mirror if he has really kept his word and hit it out of shape.
-My lovely nose!!
+After making sure I am okay, he goes off to meet his guest, while I go in to wipe away a few drops of blood and check in the mirror if he has really kept his word and hit it out of shape.
+My lovely nose.
 A look in the mirror reveals that the shape is still intact.
-Phew what a relief!!
-After all hadn’t the L & M been a boxer??
+Phew, what a relief.
+After all hadn’t the L & M been a boxer?

 The outcome of this little incident is that I tease him mercilessly that the whole thing had been a stage-managed affair.
-“You did it on purpose!!”
-I tell him.
-He had been so jealous of my nose, I tell him, that he had actually tried to hit it out of shape.
+“You did it on purpose!”
+I tell him with a straight face.
+He had been so jealous of my nose, I add, that he had actually tried to hit it out of shape.
 Poor man, he has no choice, but to live with it.

 “NOSE”TALGIA